 Generally speaking, if a customer comes to us with a requirement for a ‘mobile app’ most (99%) will be thinking about a Native app.
+Native apps are pre installed application featured in a specific device, learn more about mobile betting here, and be one of the best!
 By Native I mean an application built for a specific mobile handset (they will be picturing a shiny iPhone), purchased from and delivered by a central store (they will be picturing Apple’s App Store), installed on the mobile device with an icon on the homescreen with updates managed through the store from which it was downloaded.

 Do your clients Actually Want a Native App?

 When you delve into what it is the client actually needs, it is not always apparent that a native app is the most suitable or appropriate tool for the job, especially if it is one being developed in a specific language (Objective C for instance in the case of an iPhone) which then needs porting to other target devices (for example BlackBerry, Android and Nokia).

 As is often the case, what a lot of people think they need is down to a preconception (often established through marketing, advertising, trends and fads) that one way of doing things is the only (and best) way of doing things.
 The alternatives are not explored because they only appear on the periphery whereas particularly with the iPhone, iPad and the App Store people have perceived understanding of the end–to-end delivery and usage of a native app.